techjay-c/tp/docs/UserGuide.md

 **Example:**
 * `filter-appointment dentist 1` <br>
-This gives you all appointments under the dentist with `DENTIST_ID` 1.
+This shows you all the appointments under the dentist with `DENTIST_ID` 1.
 ![filter-appointment-dentist-example](images/ug/appointment/FilterAppointmentDentistExample.png){: .centered-image }